 You can take a special depreciation allowance for qualified cellulosic biomass ethanol plant property.
-Cellulosic biomass ethanol means ethanol produced by enzymatic hydrolysis of any lignocellulosic or hemicellulosic matter that is available on a renewable or recurring basis.
+Cellulosic biomass ethanol means ethanol produced by hydrolysis of any lignocellulosic or hemicellulosic matter that is available on a renewable or recurring basis.
+Examples include bagasse (from sugar cane), corn stalks, and switchgrass.
 The property must meet the following requirements.

 - 1. The property is used in the United States solely to produce cellulosic biomass ethanol. - 2.
-The original use of the property must begin with you after December 20, 2006. - You must have acquired the property by purchase (as discussed under Property Acquired by Purchase in chapter 2) after December 20, 2006, with no binding written contract for the acquisition in effect before December 21, 2006. - The property must be placed in service for use in your trade or business or for the production of income before January 1, 2013.
+The original use of the property must begin with you after December 20, 2006. - You must have acquired the property by purchase (as discussed under Property Acquired by Purchase in chapter 2) after December 20, 2006, with no binding written contract for the acquisition in effect before December 21, 2006. - 4.
+The property must be placed in service for use in your trade or business or for the production of income before January 1, 2013.